We all wonder at times how our loved ones would cope in the event of our death.

 Please make sure that our records are up to date by informing us of any changes to your marital status and providing copies of the relevant documentation.

-If your child or children meet one of the following criteria, they may also be eligible to receive a pension in the event of your death:
+Your child or children may also be eligible to receive a pension in the event of your death if they meet one of the following criteria:

 - under the age of 18